BIGJRA/BIGJRA.github.io/reborn.md

 ### Exploring the Jungle

 Now, regardless of your choice you should be in the same place, so I can continue.
 Itemfind here for an *Exp.
 Candy S* then head down the hill, pick up hidden *Full Heal* and go down from here.
-The grunts around the file will be gone now, so you can pick up a hidden *Guard Spec* to the west.
+The grunts around the fire will be gone now, so you can pick up a hidden *Guard Spec* to the west.

 Head back up and go left.
 Here you'll see a gentleman, and in this area a hidden *Liechi Berry* and *Great Ball*.
 Up a hill in the top right part of this valley you can chop a wiggly tree.